 - 1. A reference to the fact that interested economic operators shall advise the authority of their interest in the contract or contracts. - 2.
 Type of award procedure (restricted procedures, whether or not involving a dynamic purchasing system, or competitive procedures with negotiation). - 3.
 Where appropriate, indication whether: - (a) a framework agreement is involved, - (b) a dynamic purchasing system is involved. - 4.
 As far as already known, time-frame for delivery or provision of goods, works or services and duration of the contract. - 5.
-As far as already known, conditions for participation, including: - (a) where appropriate, indication whether the public contract is restricted to sheltered workshops, or whether its execution is restricted to the framework of protected job programmes,
+As far as already known, conditions for participation, including: - (a) where appropriate, indication whether the public contract is restricted to sheltered workshops, or whether its execution is restricted to the framework of protected job programmes, - (b) where appropriate, indication whether the execution of the service is reserved by law, regulation or administrative provision to a particular profession, - (c) brief description of selection criteria.

-- (b) where appropriate, indication whether the execution of the service is reserved by law, regulation or administrative provision to a particular profession, - (c) brief description of selection criteria. - 6.
-As far as already known, brief description of criteria to be used for award of the contract: 'lowest cost' or 'most economically advantageous tender'. - 7.
-As far as already known, estimated total value or order of size of contract(s); where the contract is divided into lots, this information shall be provided for each lot. [cf. for instance Annex XIII, A, second subpara. of point 5b, in Directive 2004/17/EC]. - 8.
+- 6. As far as already known, brief description of criteria to be used for award of the contract: - 7.
+As far as already known, estimated total magnitude for contract(s); where the contract is divided into lots, this information shall be provided for each lot. - 8.
 Time limits for receipt of expressions of interest. - 9.
 Address where expressions of interest shall be transmitted. - 10.
 Language or languages authorised for the presentation of candidatures or tenders. - 11.
 Where appropriate, indication whether: - (a) E-submission of tenders or requests to participate will be required/accepted, - (b) E-ordering will be used, - (c) E-invoicing will be used, - (d) E-payment will be accepted. - 12.
 Information whether the contract is related to a project and /or programme financed by European Union funds. - 13.
 Name and address of the body responsible for review and, where appropriate, mediation procedures.
 Precise information concerning time limits for review procedures, or, if need be, the name, address, telephone number, fax number and e-mail address of the service from which this information may be obtained.

-PART C

-INFORMATION TO BE INCLUDED IN CONTRACT NOTICES

-(as referred to in Article 47)
+Annex VI - PART C INFORMATION TO BE INCLUDED IN CONTRACT NOTICES (as referred to in Article 47)

-- 1. Name, identification number (where provided for in national legislation), address including NUTS code, telephone, fax number, email and internet address of the contracting authority and, where different, of the service from which additional information may be obtained. - 2.
+- Name, identification number (where provided for in national legislation), address including NUTS code, telephone, fax number, email and internet address of the contracting authority and, where different, of the service from which additional information may be obtained. - 2.
 Email or internet address at which the procurement documents will be available for unrestricted and full direct access, free of charge.